 In order to graduate from Module 4, students must complete each of the following:

 Assessment requirements will be provided on the first week of the module.

 Expected: Students, as a pair, document the results of their Quantified Self project.

-Expected: Students, as a project team, are responsible for passing rubric scores by the end of SWAP Sprint 2 (Week 5).
+Expected: Students, as a project team, are responsible for passing rubric scores by the end of their Capstone Project Sprint 2 (Week 5).

 The Career Development segment is made up of several pieces:

 - The 30-day post-grad job search action plan (submitted in markdown for presentation and via DM to your coach)

 - Prepare a lightning talk of their Turing story to present during the final week of the module (see the Turing Story Presentation section below)

 Feedback & Community

 As stewards of the larger Turing community, Module 4 students are expected to facilitate a Gear-up session that they’ve designed with other Mod 4 students.